athityakumar/colorls/README.md

   }
   ```

-  _Note : I have aliased it to `lc`, as it can be seen from the screenshot._

-7. Change the `aliases.yaml` and `formats.yaml` files, if required.
-(Say, add custom icons)
+7. Change the YAML files, if required.
+(Say, to add / change / remove some icons)
 8. Open a new terminal, and start using  `lc` :tada:

-# How to use

-- `lc` : Prints all directories, files and dotfiles in current directory.
-- `lc path` : Prints all directories, files and dotfiles in `path` directory.
-- `lc path1 path2` : Prints all directories, files and dotfiles in directories `path1` and `path2`.
-- `lc path1 path2 --report` : Prints above details, along with metdata such as number of folders, recognized file formats & unrecognized file formats.
+_NOTE: If you're iTerm2 on Mac, you may have to enable the nerd-font at iTerm2 > Preferences > Profiles > Text > Non-Ascii font > Knack Regular Nerd Font Complete_

 # Tweaking this project

 ![Pending formats](readme/pending.png)

 There are a couple of formats that aren't recognized yet.
-Custom file formats and icons can be added by changing the files : [formats](formats.yaml) and/or [aliases](aliases.yaml).
-If it looks good, feel free to send a Pull Request here.
+Custom file formats and icons can be added by changing the YAML files in this repository.
+Also, feel free to send a Pull Request here with the added icons. :smile:

 Please feel free to contribute to this project, by
 - opening an issue for reporting any bug / suggesting any enhancement
 - cleaning up the `colorls.rb` ruby script with more functionalities.
-- adding support for more file [formats](formats.yaml) and/or [aliases](aliases.yaml).
+- adding support for more icons by editing the YAML files.

 # LICENSE